Port of Hamburg, Germany

 View of the Harbor of Hamburg.
 GGA Image ID # 1442b1b845

-Merchandise is loaded and discharged either alongside the quays or amid stream.
+Merchandise is loaded and discharged either alongside the quays or amid the stream.
 In the former case, according to a tariff of quay dues referred to below.

 Busy Scene in Hamburg's Harbor.